Morkalork/ecma-essentials/README.md

 const p2 = {name: 'Electra', age: 490};
 const p3 = {name: 'Dunderklumpen', age: 7};

-const people = [p1, p2, p3];
+const people = [p1, p2, p3]; // A good list of people

-// Use map to "map" an object into something different, such as getting all names from a list of people: const names = people.map((person) => person.name);
+// Use map to mutate an object into something different, such as getting all names from a list of people: const names = people.map((person) => person.name);
 console.log(names); // ['Magnus', 'Electra', 'Dunderklumpen'];